rikhuijzer/GenTex.jl/docs/src/index.md

 # GenTeX.jl

+For most situations, I would advise to use [Franklin.jl](https://github.com/tlienart/Franklin.jl) which has great build in support for pre-rendering LaTeX equations.
-The most important function is `substitute_latex`.
+If you want to use real LaTeX, then the most important function is `substitute_latex`.

 ```@docs
 substitute_latex